Behind the Ranges, Book II

 eBook published by Uncial Press.

-Available from Amazon, KOBO, NOOK, and Untreed Reads and nearly every other ebookseller on the planet, in formats for all ereaders and reading apps.
+KOBO, NOOK, and Untreed Reads and nearly every other ebookseller on the planet, in formats for all ereaders and reading apps.

 Trade paperback available from Amazon, or order it from your favorite bookseller.